piepieonline/ShadowsOfDoubtMods/DialogAdditions/ModFolderContent/README.md

   * If they know the person, and like them, they might lie.
 If they don't like them, they'll give more info.
 * Changed: "Do you know this person"
   * People won't always answer if you present a photo of themselves (Depends if they would have answered "What is your name?").
-  * Murderers will no longer 'know' the person they murdered to prevent self-incrimination
+  * Murderers will no longer self-incriminate when asked about a person they have murdered

 # Manual Installation